Quintessence dark energy model in non-linear $f(Q)$ theory with bulk-viscosity: Discussion of Results

-The equations \eqref{eq38} and \eqref{eq40} provide the values for the equation of state parameter (EoS) $\omega_{v}$ and the skewness parameter $\delta_{v}$ in the context of a bulk viscosity fluid within an anisotropic spacetime universe.
-Figures 4a and 4b illustrate the variation of these parameters with changes in redshift levels.
+The equations \eqref{eq40} and \eqref{eq42} provide the values for the equation of state parameter (EoS) $\omega_{v}$ and the skewness parameter $\delta_{v}$ in the context of a bulk viscosity fluid within an anisotropic spacetime universe.
+Figures 4a and 4b illustrate the variation of these parameters over redshift $z$.
 Figures 4a and 4b illustrate that the parameters $\omega_{v}$ and $\delta_{v}$ increase with rising redshift $z$.
 A universe characterized by a viscous fluid behaves similarly to a potential dark energy candidate.
-Our model yields a present value of EoS $\omega_{v}$ at $-0.4507$ and $-0.4561$, alongside current values of $\delta_{v}$ at $-0.00645$ and $-0.00131$, derived from two distinct observational datasets.
-Figure 4a illustrates that as \( z \to -1 \), \( \omega_{v} \) approaches -0.9871 and -0.9973, respectively, across two observational datasets.
+In our model we have measured the present value of EoS $\omega_{v}$ as $-0.4507$, $-0.4755$ and $-0.4561$, along with the current values of $\delta_{v}$ as $-0.0064$, $-0.0076$ and $-0.0013$, derived from three distinct observational datasets.
+Figure 4a indicates that as \( z \to -1 \), \( \omega_{v} \) approaches $-0.9871$, $-1.0149$ and $-0.9973$, respectively, across three observational datasets.
 Figure 4b illustrates that the skewness parameter $\delta_{v}$ increases with rising redshift $z$.
-The values of $\delta_{v}$ vary within the interval $(-0.02< \delta_{v}< 0)$, consistent with the property of skewness.
-Furthermore, it is observed that as \( z \to \infty \), \( \delta_{v} \to 0 \), and in the late-time universe, \( \delta_{v} \to -0.02 \).
-Consequently, it can be stated that the strength of the viscous force diminishes over time, leading to the accelerating expansion in the evolution of the universe.
+The values of $\delta_{v}$ vary within the interval $(-0.02< \delta_{v}< 0.03)$, consistent with the property of skewness.
+Furthermore, it is observed that as \( z \to \infty \), \( \delta_{v} \to 0 \), and in the late-time universe, it is different from zero.
+Consequently, it can be stated that the strength of the viscous force diminishes over time, leading to the accelerating expansion in the evolution of the universe.\\